drewmccormack/Forked/Sources/Forked/Documentation.docc/ForkedInnards.md

 ### The Reality of Modern Apps

-Most modern applications are inherently decentralized, whether you realize it or not.
+Most modern applications are inherently decentralized, whether intentional or not.
 Consider how your app might sync data across multiple devices, or how app extensions operate in separate processes on shared data.
 Even background processes performing imports or downloads from a web service must coordinate with the main app.
 These scenarios all represent decentralized operations, even if we often try to force them into a centralized model.

 ### Sync Comes for Free